SEN INFORMATION REPORT

 “What happens if my child does have SEN?”

-If your child is identified as having SEN then a meeting will be called between the class teacher, the school SENCO, the parents, any outside agencies that are involved with the child and the child if appropriate.
+If your child is identified as having SEN then a meeting will be called between the class teacher, the school SENDCO, the parents, any outside agencies that are involved with the child and the child if appropriate.
 In this meeting, a plan will be drawn up called an Individual Educational Plan where we will establish the goals and targets that the child is working towards.
 This IEP will also highlight the support that the school shall invest in order to meet these targets.
 One underlying principal throughout our plans is the belief in Quality First Teaching.
 Our continuing efforts to provide outstanding teaching means that children will have their work differentiated for them to ensure that all children make progress in addition to any additional support identified in the IEP.

 “How will you find out more about what my child needs?”

 The school will work closely with the parents to identify specific needs.
-In addition the school may contact external agencies to provide support in partnership with the parents.
-If this is required then a meeting will be called by the SENCO in order to place a referral to a specific outside agency (e.g. Speech and Language Therapy).
+In addition, the school may contact external agencies to provide support in partnership with the parents.
+If this is required then a meeting will be called by the SENDCO in order to place a referral to a specific outside agency (e.g. Speech and Language Therapy).
 The parents will be invited to any meeting to discuss next steps.

 “What will you do once you know what my child finds difficult?”